 The 2009 ESPP will be implemented by offering shares of common stock to eligible employees of Silicon Laboratories Inc. and its designated subsidiaries through a series of successive offering periods, each of a duration that will not exceed 24 months.
 Each offering period will be comprised of a series of one or more successive and/or overlapping purchase intervals.
-Generally, unless otherwise provided by the plan administrator, purchase intervals will run from the last business day in April each year to the last business day in April of the following year.
+Generally, unless otherwise provided by the plan administrator, purchase intervals will run from the last business day in April each year to the last business day in October of the same year and from the last business day in October each year to the last business day in April of the following year.